MicrosoftDocs/VBA-Docs/api/Outlook.Conversation.SetAlwaysAssignCategories.md

 To determine the existing categories that are always assigned to items of the conversation in the specified store, use the  **[GetAlwaysAssignCategories](Outlook.Conversation.GetAlwaysAssignCategories.md)** method.

 If  **SetAlwaysAssignCategories** is called more than once, the result is cumulative.
-For example, if you call **SetAlwaysAssignCategories** specifying the category ?Important? and then call **SetAlwaysAssignCategories** again specifying the categories "Business" and "Social", the categories that are always assigned are "Important", "Business", and "Social".
+For example, if you call **SetAlwaysAssignCategories** specifying the category "Important" and then call **SetAlwaysAssignCategories** again specifying the categories "Business" and "Social", the categories that are always assigned are "Important", "Business", and "Social".

 To stop the action of always assigning categories, use the  **[ClearAlwaysAssignCategories](Outlook.Conversation.ClearAlwaysAssignCategories.md)** method.
 After the **ClearAlwaysAssignCategories** method has been called, **GetAlwaysAssignCategories** returns an empty string.